Webinars on Demand Library

 1. Introduction to the Accountable Manager Role

-This introductory webinar has been created to assist new Accountable Managers gain an awareness of the responsibilities under sub regulation 139.110 (5) of the Civil Aviation Safety Regulations (CASR), including training and knowledge requirements for the Accountable Manager and team, and key legislation that relates to this position.
+This introductory webinar has been created to assist new or emerging Accountable Managers gain an awareness of the key responsibilities they will be required to meet under sub regulation 139.110 (5) of the Civil Aviation Safety Regulations (CASR), including training and knowledge requirements for the Accountable Manager and team, and key legislation that relates to this position.

 This introductory webinar will benefit individuals who have been nominated as the Accountable Manager and want to understand their legal obligations toward the role.